haschka/3D-wireframe/README.md

 # 3D-wireframe
 A tool to render and view basic 3D wireframes.

-(c) Thomas Haschka 2024 - MIT license available.
+(c) Thomas Haschka 2024 - GPL-3 license.

 ### Installation:
 You need sdl2 libraries and headers installed, as well as a c compilier.